 Fuel 4 School assesses the impact of Community Eligibility Provision (CEP) on food service in Allegheny County schools.
 Through focus groups with parents and interviews with school administrators, the report details how CEP enhances the effects of the School Breakfast … Read more

 Originally from Northwest Florida, Kalena graduated from Louisiana State University in 2014 with degrees in political science and English.
-After college, Kalena served as an AmeriCorps VISTA in Baton Rouge, LA, where she worked on economic development through “Bank On Baton Rouge,” a program increasing access to banks and credit … Read more
+After college, Kalena served as an AmeriCorps VISTA in Baton Rouge, Louisiana, where she worked on economic development through “Bank On Baton Rouge,” a program increasing access to banks and credit … Read more